 Here is a list of our highest-earning Etihad Guest cards.

-My take is that it isn’t worth buying Etihad Guest miles speculatively.
+My take is that it is not worth buying Etihad Guest miles speculatively.

 However, if you are looking using cash for a Business Class seat on a domestic or Trans-Tasman Virgin Australia or a long-haul Etihad flight, it is probable that you can save money by exploring this route.

-This buy miles option can also be useful when needing to top up for a specific redemption but if you already have 75% of the required miles, then make sure to use the part-miles, part-cash trick to buy the miles more cheaply.
+This buy miles option can also be useful when needing to top up for a specific redemption but if you already have 75% of the required miles and are looking at an Etihad flight, then make sure to use the part-miles, part-cash trick to buy the miles more cheaply.